civican/legisinfo/42-1/bills/S-2/bill_text.md

 The `Statutory Instruments Act` does not apply to an order made under section 10.4, 10.5, 10.6 or 10.61.

-> **Explanatory Note**:
-> Existing text of section 10.3:
-> *Existing Text*:
-> > A company that gives notice to the Minister in respect of a vehicle shall, as provided for in regulations, make information available for the vehicle in respect of which the notice was given.

 ### Section 10

 Subsection 13(1) of the Act is replaced by the following:

 ### Section 13

-  **(1)** **If** an enactment of a foreign government corresponds to regulations made under this Act and that enactment is amended by that government or its operation is affected by a decision of a foreign court, the Minister may issue an order, effective for a period not exceeding **three years**, suspending or modifying the operation of the regulations to the extent that they are inconsistent with the enactment as amended or given effect. **The Minister may renew the order for a further period not exceeding three years**.
+  **(1)** If an enactment of a foreign government corresponds to regulations made under this Act and that enactment is amended by that government or its operation is affected by a decision of a foreign court, the Minister may issue an order, effective for a period not exceeding three years, suspending or modifying the operation of the regulations to the extent that they are inconsistent with the enactment as amended or given effect.
+The Minister may renew the order for a further period not exceeding three years.

-> **Explanatory Note**:
-> Existing text of subsection 13(1):
-> *Existing Text*:
-> > Where an enactment of a foreign government corresponds to regulations made under this Act and that enactment is amended by that government or its operation is affected by a decision of a foreign court, the Minister may issue an order, effective for a period not exceeding one year, suspending or modifying the operation of the regulations to the extent that they are inconsistent with the enactment as amended or given effect.

 ### Section 11